crystalsawers/crystal-websiteblog/README.md

 - A full automated **backup** and **restore** system for all my blog data, currently I am just manually backing my data up.
 Main barrier is that I have to use Google Cloud as Firebase is linked with Google Cloud, and that I may have to pay to do it

+## References

+- This Next 13 Crash Course series on [Youtube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jZIVqmy_QhfQdi6mzQvJnT) took a big inspiration into starting this project
+- ChatGPT was used a fair bit to progress on some ideas like subscription and feedback.

 ## Contact

 **Crystal Sawers**